Protein supplementation has taken the world by storm, but which form is best for you?

 Whey protein concentrate is known to have less protein concentration, ranging from 40-60 % with more lactose and fat concentration – but with the advancements in filtering technologies, companies are able to produce WPC at around 80% of protein concentration with a moderately low amount of fats and carbs.

 Whey protein and whey protein concentrate are not the same.
 Whey protein contains a mixture of whey protein concentrate and whey protein isolate, with a ratio of around 80:20.

 Whey Protein Isolate is a result of multiple folds of filtration.
-The main aim in the processing of Whey is to take care of its peptide bonds as unfair treatment may lead to them being Denatured.
-On application of heat, Peptides rings tend to break and the protein loses its biological significance.
+The main aim of the processing of Whey is to take care of its peptide bonds as unfair treatment may lead to them being Denatured.
+On application of heat, Peptides rings tend to break and the protein loses it’s biological significance.
 Not to forget, Whey has cancer-fighting skills too.